• Menu

 • Food Stories

-Home » Recipes (by style) » Seafood » Salmon Miso soup.
-Carrot, daikon, and zucchini waffles.
+Recipes (by style) » Seafood » Salmon miso soup.
+Carrot and daikon waffles.

 Miso, wakame, and roasted red peppers transform the salmon head stock into something divine.
 Add the flaked salmon, and the carrot and daikon waffles, which act like dumplings, and you have a salmon miso soup as nutritious as it is delicious.

-Although the carrot daikon waffles added to the flavour and texture of this dish, the salmon miso soup is strong enough to stand on its own.
-Skip the waffles if you must, or substitute with baguettes or ciabatta bread.
+The carrot daikon waffles added to the flavour and texture of this dish, acting a little like dumplings.
+However, the salmon miso soup itself is strong enough to stand on its own.
+Skip the waffles if you must, or serve with soba noodles.

 Servings: 4 people